eth-brownie/brownie/docs/quickstart.rst

 * ``tests/``: Directory for test scripts
 * ``brownie-config.json``: Configuration file for the project

-You can also initialize already existing projects.
-For the purposes of this document, we will use the ``token`` project, which is a very basic ERC-20 implementation:
+You can also initialize "`Brownie mixes <https://github.com/brownie-mix>`__", simple templates to build your project upon.
+For the purposes of this document, we will use the `token <https://github.com/brownie-mix/token-mix>`__ mix, which is a very basic ERC-20 implementation:

 ::

-    $ brownie init token
+    $ brownie bake token

 This will create a new folder ``token/`` and deploy the project inside it.